How it all started

 What is your relationship with the people you’re photographing?
 How does this affect your approach?

 I think empathy is the key to a good portrait.
-Most of the people don’t like to be photographed and it’s the photographer's job to build trust with the person in front of the camera and create the best atmosphere possible to make the person feel comfortable.
-Everyone has their own space, which they fill with their own personality.
+Most people don't like to be photographed and it’s the photographer's job to build trust with the person in front of the camera and create the best atmosphere possible to make the person feel comfortable.
+Everyone has their own space, which they fill with their personality.
 Photographing someone is like getting the key to this space and opening the door to a new personality to discover.
 In my experience, it makes no difference whether you photograph a scientist or someone with a completely different background, like the clients of the Kaspar Hauser Foundation who are cognitively impaired.
 The picture illustrating my approach is a portrait of one of the clients of the Kaspar Hauser Foundation, whom I was allowed to accompany for a day.

 This year all plans have been put on hold due to the corona pandemic.
 I was just about to make YouTube videos about my work when schools closed and I couldn't work anymore.
 Fortunately, things are slowly starting again now.
 I hope that in the future I will have the opportunity to make more films about scientists.
-My dream is a series of portraits about women Nobel Prize winners.
+My dream is a series of portraits of women Nobel Prize winners.
 You can check my Website to follow my projects and discover more of my work.
 You can also listen to the Beazy Podcast where I've been invited as a guest.